aherne/view-language-phpstorm-plugin/README.md

 ## Implementation steps

+1. clone repository
-1. clone repository, navigate to created folder in terminal and run: ```./gradlew clean buildPlugin```
+2. navigate to created folder in terminal and run: ```./gradlew clean buildPlugin```
-2. this will create a **build/distributions/IntelliJ Platform Plugin Template-1.0.0.zip** file
+3. this will create a **build/distributions/IntelliJ Platform Plugin Template-1.0.0.zip** file
-3. upgrade to the latest PHPStorm version
+4. upgrade to the latest PHPStorm version
-4. open PHPStorm, go to Settings > Plugins and click on the square wheel sign on top, choosing **Install plugin from disk**
+5. open PHPStorm, go to Settings > Plugins and click on the square wheel sign on top, choosing **Install plugin from disk**
-5. browse for zip file created in step 2 and hit **Open** (this will install plugin on your phpstorm)
+6. browse for zip file created in step 2 and hit **Open** (this will install plugin on your phpstorm)
-6. restart PHPStorm completely
+7. restart PHPStorm completely

 ## User steps

+1. clone repository
-1. upgrade to the latest PHPStorm version
+2. upgrade to the latest PHPStorm version
-2. open PHPStorm, go to Settings > Plugins and click on the square wheel sign on top, choosing **Install plugin from disk**
+3. open PHPStorm, go to Settings > Plugins and click on the square wheel sign on top, choosing **Install plugin from disk**
-3. browse for **ViewLanguagePlugin.zip** file found in repository root and hit **Open** (this will install plugin on your phpstorm)
+4. browse for **ViewLanguagePlugin.zip** file found in repository root and hit **Open** (this will install plugin on your phpstorm)
-4. restart PHPStorm completely
+5. restart PHPStorm completely